Contextual Learning for Anomaly Detection in Tabular Data: On the Advantages of Contextual Learning

-Conceptually, our context-conditioned approach parallels discriminative logic in the classic generative–discriminative framework.
+Conceptually, our contextual learning paradigm---defined as conditional modeling of content given context---parallels discriminative logic in the classic generative-discriminative framework.
 While generative methods strive to capture the joint distribution of inputs and labels (analogous to content and context in our framework), they can be error-prone if assumptions about the data-generating process are misspecified.
 By contrast, a conditional or discriminative approach sidesteps modeling the context distribution altogether, focusing solely on how content depends on context.
 This distinction is particularly salient when context variables (e.g., userIDs) have high cardinality, since modeling $P(\mathbf{C})$ or the full joint distribution $P(\mathbf{Y}, \mathbf{C})$ becomes prohibitively complex, risking a curse of dimensionality.

 Such complexity motivates Vapnik's principle \citep{vapnik1995nature}, which asserts that one should not solve a more general, and potentially more difficult, problem than necessary to meet the ultimate predictive goal.
 By focusing on $P(\mathbf{Y} \mid \mathbf{C})$, our method reduces the risk of model misspecification surrounding context variables and streamlines parameter estimation in high-dimensional spaces.
 In practice, this can lead to more robust and data efficient performance, which is an advantage also highlighted by extensive generative vs. discriminative comparisons in the classification literature.
 We illustrate this in more detail in the following subsections.